mogemimi/daily-snippets/maika/README.md

 # maika

-A experimental/simple C++ lexer as a hobby.
+A experimental type inference as a hobby.

 It is distributed under the [MIT License](https://opensource.org/licenses/MIT).